Technical writing ≠ technology writing

 Do you know what technical writing is?
 It’s not a term most people are familiar with.

-Technical writing is written content that educates, informs and explains how products, services and processes work.
+Technical writing is content that explains how products, services and processes work.

 - A definition of technical writing